magomimmo/modern-cljs/doc/tutorial-14.md

 > Start to develop the front-end by ignoring the JavaScript existance
 > for a while.

-We have the same language on both sides.
+Don't forget that we have the same language on both sides.
 It should not be a PITA to go from one side to the other and viceversa.
 Just be prepared to pay a little attention anytime you cross the border in both directions.

 And remember, you can even move the border, if this is usuful for any reason.
-It means you could habilitate pieces of your code for being moved at will from one side or the other of the border.
+My moving the border I mean that you could habilitate pieces of your code to be movable at will from one side or the other of the border.

 ## Review the Shopping Calculator

 Start by reviewing the Shopping Calculator program.
-If you want to keep track of your steps ahead do as follows:
+If you want to keep track of your next steps ahead do as follows:

 ```bash
 $ git clone https://github.com/magomimmo/modern-cljs.git